This was written as part of the rough draft for Deploy Empathy, a practical guide to interviewing customers.

 - How has this process changed since you’ve been at the organization?

-- I’m wondering, how often do you finding yourself doing this?
+- I’m wondering, how often do you find yourself doing this?

 - What manual steps are involved with [this process]?